davar-playgrounds/aws-postgres-cluster/README.md

 - Terraform aws_ami data source [doesn't cache the AMI id](https://github.com/hashicorp/terraform/issues/13749).
 It does each time terraform recreates the aws_instance resource.
 To avoid that, I fixed the AMI id on terraform.
 I kept the reference commented on the terraform file.

+## Improvements

+This playbook covers only Debian distribution, using module apt only, for example.
+It should be improved to cover other distributions.

 ## References

 - [Terraform - aws_security_group](https://www.terraform.io/docs/providers/aws/r/security_group.html)